wp-plugins/wp-ajaxify-comments/readme.txt

 Since the plugin hooks into the DOM that is generated by the theme, there is no guarantee that the plugin works with every theme.
 Basically the theme needs to support a container element that wraps all comments and a comment form and these two elements need to be selectable by a (jQuery) selector.
 Please go to the plugin's settings page to customize these selectors if the default selectors do not match the elements in your theme.

+There is no guarantee, but (as written above) the plugin is highly customizable and I'm not aware of conflicts to any themes or other plugins that cannot be resolved.

 = Can I add or update translations? =